broomburgo/Fun-iOS/content/post/algebraic-datatypes-for-contextual-and-conditional-computation.md

 ## Contextual computation

-A classic use case for passing around two things instead of one is when we a have a *main* piece of information paired with some additional *context*.
+A classic use case for passing around two things instead of one is when we have a *main* piece of information paired with some additional *context*.
 Suppose for example we want to transform a   set of goods into something suitable for the user who's currently in session, ordered by the user's preference; we could write a function like this:

 ```swift
 func getPreferredGoods(from set: Set<Item>) -> List<Item> {